kangelamw/LLM-Project-DS/README.md

 - Used for inference only.

 Pre-trained Model 03 &rarr; [Microsoft/phi-2](https://huggingface.co/microsoft/phi-2)
-- Finetune to generate constructive feedback on YELP reviews + emotions.
+> *"When assessed against benchmarks testing common sense, language understanding, and logical reasoning, Phi-2 showcased a nearly state-of-the-art performance among models with less than 13 billion parameters"*

-- Used for inference as a base model
+For fine-tuning to generate constructive feedback on YELP reviews + emotions.
-- Used for fine-tuning
+- Used for inference as a base model (benchmark)
 - Used for inference as a fine-tuned model

 ## Performance Metrics: BLEURT, BERTScore and METEOR